 Below are just a selection of test results showing it's different uses and it's effect:

 Nitroyme and Impatiens - the use of nitrozyme has been found to increase the rate of germination, growth and flowering.
 It can shorten by 4 days the time required to grow impatiens seedlings for bedding plants.
-Planted treated with nitrozyme had 50% more leaves than their untreated counterparts, and these leaves were 1/3rd larger than on untreated plants.
+Plants treated with nitrozyme had 50% more leaves than their untreated counterparts, and these leaves were a third larger than on untreated plants.
 Conclusions from this test:

 44% improvement in germination rate